awslabs/amazon-neptune-tools/csv-gremlin/README.md

                   in the CSV is encountered.
   -silent         Enable silent mode.
 Only errors are reported.
 No Gremlin is
                   generated.
+  -no_summary     Do not show a summary report after processing.
   -escape_dollar  For any dollar signs found convert them to an escaped form
                   \$.
 This is needed if you are going to load the generated Gremlin using a Groovy processor such as used by the Gremlin Console.
 In Groovy strings, the $ sign is used for interpolation

   ```